RGB vs. HSL: Choosing the Right Color Model for Digital Displays

 HSL is perception-driven, designed around how humans see and think about color.

-The Technical Breakdown: How RGB and HSL Actually Work
+How RGB and HSL Work

-RGB: A Hardware-Centric, Light-Based Model
+RGB: A Hardware-Based Model

 RGB (Red, Green, Blue) is an additive color model.
 It describes how light combines—not what color "looks like."